chrissetyawan/amazon-review-scrapper/README.md

 ```

 note :
-- only 1 backend can run in same time because using same port 8000
+- Only 1 backend can be run in same time because using same port 8000
-- both backend have same API response structure and content
+- Both backend have same API response structure and content

 Vue.js Frontend: